 The Ernest Mario School of Pharmacy offers a preeminent, entry-level six-year professional curriculum leading to the doctor of pharmacy (Pharm.D.) degree.
 The program prepares graduates for practicing the profession of pharmacy in community, medical, and health care facilities; in corporate and retail settings; and in industrial and academic research laboratories.
 The program also prepares students for future graduate or professional study.

-Both the College of Nursing and School of Nursing offer baccalaureate degrees.
+The School of Nursing offers baccalaureate degrees.
 Options for study include regular full-time, accelerated full-time, and part-time tracks.
 Other programs include an accelerated 14-month B.S.N. for students who already have an undergraduate bachelor’s degree as well as R.N. to B.S.N. tracks.

-Offered through formal agreements with dozens of colleges and universities in New Jersey and a number of out-of-state schools, articulated education programs in the School of Health Related Professions enable undergraduates earning degrees from non-Rutgers institutions to earn RBHS degrees in a condensed amount of time.
-Learn more.
+Offered through formal agreements with dozens of colleges and universities in New Jersey and a number of out-of-state schools, articulated education programs in the School of Health Professions enable undergraduates earning degrees from non-Rutgers institutions to earn RBHS degrees in a condensed amount of time.

 Explore these resources to learn more about how students at Rutgers engage in research.